March 11, 2019 | Abby Caviness

 Protect Your Head

 Possibly the most obvious tip is to keep your brain safe from head injuries, such as concussions.
-These incidents increase your risk of cognitive impairment, so it is best to exercise caution when participating in activities involving increased risk of head injury, such as contact sports and riding a bike or motorcycle.
+These incidents increase your risk of cognitive impairment.
+So, it is best to exercise caution when participating in activities involving risk of head injury.
+These activities include contact sports and riding a bike or motorcycle.

-Your brain is incredibly important to the function of your body, and your brain holds all the information that makes you, you.
+Your brain is incredibly important to the function of your body.
+In fact, your brain holds all the information that makes you, you.
 Taking the steps to keep your brain healthy means more than just saving yourself from brain diseases, it means preserving yourself so you can maximize your life’s potential.
 When you put it that way, does it not sound worth it?

 *This material is provided by USHEALTH Group® for informational/educational purposes only and should not replace medical/clinical advice or direction from your health care provider.